pamo/camply-checker-cdk/README.md

 The CamplyStack defined in `camply-stack.ts` includes:

 * An S3 bucket for caching
-* A Secrets Manager secret for email configuration
 * A Lambda function for checking campsite availability
 * An EventBridge rule to trigger the Lambda function periodically